pouyayarandi/auto-registry/README.md

 # AutoRegistry

 This project is a demo to show how we can make `Factory` safer with the help of code generators.
+In this project we have a DomainLibrary which is using CoreLibrary inside its implementation and it's being used in the project.

 ## How does it work?